 - General Best Practices

 Twitter has certainly come a long way since it first launched in 2006.
-A few of Twitter's defining moments included the first time a hashtag was used shortly after its launch ten years ago, the first time breaking news was released on Twitter with the Hudson River plane landing in 2009 (that has now changed the way news is reported today), and the affects its made on marketers allowing them to reach audiences more quickly and strategically.
+A few of Twitter's defining moments included the first time a hashtag was used shortly after its launch ten years ago, the first time breaking news was released on Twitter with the Hudson River plane landing in 2009 (that has now changed the way news is reported today), and the effects it’s made on marketers by allowing them to reach audiences more quickly and strategically.

 But, Twitter's popularity — evidenced by its steady growth in users — frequency of tweets, and algorithms, makes Twitter strategy for schools a bit of a hurdle.
 Frequent, visual, personalized and engaging posts are essential, but without a dedicated social media manager, can be difficult to achieve.

 SOME BENEFITS OF USING THE PLATFORM FOR YOUR SCHOOL MARKETING EFFORTS INCLUDE:

 - Being able to view who is talking about your school or district

 - Staying on top of trending topics, both locally and globally

 - Easily finding content from similar schools and districts like yours for content inspiration

 - Involving your school community, including faculty, staff, and leaders